grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/generatekey.md

 # generateKey

-The `generateKey()` generates a new cryptographic key and returns it as a [CryptoKey](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/webcrypto/cryptokey) object that can be used with the Web Crypto API.
+The `generateKey()` generates a new cryptographic key and returns it as a [CryptoKey](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/webcrypto/cryptokey) object or a [CryptoKeyPair](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/webcrypto/cryptokeypair) object that can be used with the Web Crypto API.

 ## Usage